augietcunningham-afk/Kcalbeloh-Volumetrics-Continued/README.md

 INSTALL INSTRUCTIONS:

 Enter the Kcalbeloh Volumetrics folder once downloaded.
-Drag the KcalbelohVolumetrics folder into your gamedata, and delete the KcalbelohTextures EVE folder entirely.
+Drag the KcalbelohVolumetrics folder into your gamedata, and delete the KcalbelohTextures/EVE/PQS file entirely.

 Here is the link to the original: https://github.com/ProximaCentauri-star/KcalebelohVolumetrics Here is a link to BlackRack's patreon: https://www.patreon.com/posts/true-volumetric-94613561